pourmalek/CovidLongitudinalwithSRIV/Canada/output/DELP/README.md

 (3) Get the **AVERAGE over time intervals of the quantity number (2) above, i.e. AVERAGE over updates of MEDIAN of error types by time intervals**

 Summarization level = time intervals.
 Transform many time intervals (weeks or months) to a single statistic for all updates and time intervals for a model-location (e.g., DELP-Alberta).
+For instance, Average MAPE for DELP-Alberta is 87.9 (weekly time intervals) and 82.5 (monthly time intervals), graphs 4 and 9 respectively under "Canada provinces together".

 _(Graphs shown under "Canada provinces together")_